 (1) "Administrator" means the administrator of the division of occupational and professional licenses for the state of Idaho.

 (2) "Board" means the Idaho building code board, herein created.

 (3) "Building inspector" means a person who inspects buildings or structures for compliance with the provisions of this chapter.

-(5) "Division" means the state of Idaho division of building safety.
+(5) "Division" means the state of Idaho division of occupational and professional licenses.

 (6) "International Fire Code" means the International Fire Code as published by the International Code Council.

 (7) "Local government" means any city or county of this state.

 (8) "Manufactured home" means a structure, constructed after June 15, 1976, in accordance with the HUD manufactured home construction and safety standards, and is transportable in one (1) or more sections, which, in the traveling mode, is eight (8) body feet or more in width or is forty (40) body feet or more in length, or when erected on site, is three hundred twenty (320) or more square feet, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air conditioning, and electrical systems contained therein, except that such term shall include any structure which meets all the requirements of this subsection except the size requirements and with respect to which the manufacturer voluntarily files a certification required by the secretary of housing and urban development and complies with the standards established under 42 U.S.C.
 5401 et seq.